 Lastly we have battery powered or cordless models.
 These days all the quality models run off Li-Ion batteries, which tend to last a few years.
 Early battery powered models gave a disappointing run time before they ran out of juice, but newer models these days are much more reliable.
 Of course if your battery does die when you are working, it can be quite frustrating so that is the downside to having one of these.
 With most of these models in the price range of electric trimmers, it is a bit of a toss up which is better between the two.
 If your heart is set on a battery powered unit, make sure you read some of the user reviews first to see if the manufacturers claimed running time lines up with some of the reviews!

-Once you have decided what kind of model is ideal, you will need to think about some of the other features.
 One important feature is the adjust-ability of the shaft.
 The length it extends to is one of the more important choices you will need to make here.
 You should measure your hedge to get an idea of how much you will need to extend the unit, so you can be sure you will get a model with a long enough extension shaft.
-Most models tend to be in the 2m or 6 feet range when fully extended, which should be long enough for most bigger and taller hedges.
+Most models tend to be in the 2m or 6 feet range when fully extended, which should be long enough for big and tall hedges.

 Still thinking about the shaft, you should also take into consideration to what degree it can be adjusted.
 Some models offer a 180 degree adjustable head, which makes trimming underneath and the top of hedges quite simple.
 Most models tend to offer at least a 90 degrees of rotation, so make sure you keep an eye out for how flexible the model is you are looking at.
 This is also important when it comes to storing the unit, as some people don’t have storage space to house a 2m long unit!
 There is also the question of fitting it in a car if you are looking at using it on a daily basis, or have a relative that wants to borrow it.